j-jayes/Who-is-who/README.md

 | Regression Analysis   |        |        |        |        | ###### | ###### | ###### |        |        |         |         |         |         |         |
 | Writing the Paper     |        |        |        |        |        |        | ###### | ###### | ###### | ####### | ####### |         |         |         |

+## Questions

+### How to do occupational classification correctly??

+Benchmark on a bunch that we know - from datasets that are hand labelled.

+Ask it to suggest many and then take the average?
+Ask it to do it multiple times and then take the most frequent?